Concordium/concordium-dapp-libraries/packages/react-components/README.md

 ### [`useWalletConnectorSelector`](./src/useWalletConnectorSelector.ts)

-Hook for managing a connector selector; connecting/disconnecting when clicked and computing its selected/connected/disabled state.
+Helper hook for computing the selected/connected/disabled state of a given connector type.

 _Example: Create a button for toggling a connector_